Skip to content

 PR --> Ship["Merge + release\n(or /flow-next:land)"]

-That walk has a canonical page — The Pipeline — covering every stage, the autonomy loops that drive the same stages hands-free (pilot builds, land ships, Ralph hardens), and the optional HTML render lenses that attach at each human touchpoint: spec review, plan review, diff review.
+That walk has a canonical page, The Pipeline, covering every stage, the autonomy loops that drive the same stages hands-free (pilot builds, land ships, Ralph hardens), and the optional HTML render lenses that attach at each human touchpoint: spec review, plan review, diff review.
+Optional chart is pre-capture discovery for one oversized unclear idea - not part of the first-run happy path; guide picks the smallest sufficient route when you are unsure.

 Pick the block for your agent harness.
 For the full install path and update notes, see Install.